 For those who are ill:

-For those who have gone to their rest in the Lord:
+For those who have died:

 Submit Personal Intercessions & Prayer Requests